Skip to content

 Each time step: AV[t] = AV[t-1] × growth[t] + net_flow[t].

-Rearranging the Formula
+Rearranging the AV formula

 • M[t] = (1 + i[t]) — the growth factor